PHart3/2-groups-agda/README.md

 We construct a fully verified biequivalence between
   1. the (2,1)-category of coherent 2-groups
   2. the (2,1)-category of 2-truncated connected pointed types.

-We also provide an equality between them by way of univalence.
+We also derive a verified equality between them by way of univalence.

 The code has been checked with Agda 2.6.4.3.